 We are slowly making "real" on our commitment to understanding the humoral response to TB infection, most recently by joining CTVD's B cells and antibody community (https://www.ctvd.co/Pages/default.aspx).
 And just in time - the annual meeting was held online on June 15/16.
 It's wonderful to be connected to so many outstanding scientists who are dedicated to promoting open and collaborative TB research.

 Since March we have welcomed two new masters students - Mara Esposito and Namitha Putananickal.
 They are both studying MACROPHAGES!!!!!!!
 Mara is investigating pulmonary macrophage heterogeneity following mycobacteria infection and Namitha is studying how monoclonal antibodies to surface antigens on Mtb differential impact bacterial uptake and growth in alveolar versus bone marrow derived macrophages.
 Macrophages = new territory for the lab and we are learning a lot.

-Clemens was awarded a competitive Marie Skłodowska-Curie award to study B cells and antibodies during mycobacteria infection.
-The project will address antibody specificity during BCG vaccination in mice and humans and is already well underway with the IMCB lab's team #tuberculosis.
+Clemens was awarded a competitive Marie Skłodowska-Curie award to study humoral immunity during BCG vaccination in humans and mice and is already well underway with the IMCB lab's team #tuberculosis.

 Despite the craziness that continues in the US, 2021 is off to a pretty good start: we received some essential funding from the Helmut Horten foundation and our influenza/CD4 Trm story is officially published.
 Meanwhile, we are anticipating the arrival of Jean de Lima (Brazil) and Maike Erber (Germany) in the next few weeks, along with two new masters students who will work on macrophages and mycobacteria!
 I love how multinational academic labs are.
 With so much turnover, there will be a bit of 'down time' for the IMCB lab but we are revving up again!